a cassette player with headphones attached to it

-Learning by listening?
+Can we learn by listening?

 Previous research suggests that we can improve motor skills by observing others.
 Like watching a teacher demonstrate a new technique.
 Or even by watching videos of expert performers.

-Recordings offer lots of clues about the motor movements involved in producing sound – whether it’s bow weight or speed, vibrato, use of air, or the kind of force involved in pressing down the keys on a piano.
+When you think about it, audio recordings do offer lots of clues about the motor movements involved in producing sound – whether it’s bow weight or speed, vibrato, use of air, or the kind of force involved in pressing down the keys on a piano.

-Might it be possible to improve motor skills simply by hearing the music we’re working on?
+So might it be possible to improve motor skills simply by hearing the music we’re working on?

 Then, after a 48-hour break, everyone returned to the lab on three consecutive days for one of three types of follow-up sessions.